Eulaema meriana

-Eulaema meriana is a large-bodied bee species in the tribe Euglossini, otherwise known as the orchid bees.
+Eulaema meriana, also known as Merian's orchid bee, is a large-bodied bee species in the tribe Euglossini, otherwise known as the orchid bees.
 The species is a solitary bee and is native to tropical Central and South America.
 The male collects fragrances from orchid flowers, which it stores in hollows in its hind legs.
 Orchids can be deceptive by mimicking the form of a female and her sex pheromone, thus luring male bees or wasps.
 Pollination will take place as the males attempt to mate with the labellum, or the tip petal of the flower.
 Male E. meriana are territorial and have a particular perch on a tree trunk where it displays to attract a female.
 After mating, the female builds a nest with urn-shaped cells made with mud, feces, and plant resin, and provisions these with nectar and pollen before laying an egg in each.
 These bees also have complex foraging and wing buzzing behaviors and are part of a mimicry complex.